 In the first quarter of 2018, we adopted an accounting guidance update that requires employers with defined benefit plans to present the service cost component of net periodic benefit cost in the same income statement line item(s) as other employee compensation costs arising from services rendered during the period.
 Employers are required to present the other components of net periodic benefit cost, including gains or losses from settlements or terminations, separately from the line item(s) that includes the service cost and outside of any subtotal of operating income.
-Components other than the service cost component are no longer eligible for capitalization in assets.
+Components of the components of net periodic benefit cost in the service cost component are no longer eligible for capitalization in assets.
 Employers are required to apply the portion of this guidance on the presentation of the components of net periodic benefit cost in the income statement retrospectively, while the portion of this guidance that limits the capitalization of net periodic benefit cost in assets to the service cost component must be applied prospectively.